wangwangzhang9527/ACGF/README.md

 The complete code will be provided after the article is accepted.

+## Acknowledgement
+This code is inspired by [DerainCycleGAN](https://github.com/OaDsis/DerainCycleGAN).

 ## Citations
 If our code helps your research or work, please consider citing our paper.
 ```